Feng-zimo/mini-SwitchHosts/beta/README_EN.md

 This directory is used to preview upcoming test versions and future feature plans.

-## Upcoming: 3.0 Pro Version
+## Released: 3.0 Pro Version

+We have released a more powerful mini-SwitchHosts 3.0 Pro version.
+For details, please check [Stable version/Pro-Series](../Stable%20version/Pro-Series) directory.

+## Upcoming: 4.0 Version

-We are developing a more powerful mini-SwitchHosts 3.0 Pro version.
-For details, please check [UPCOMING_3.0_PRO.md](UPCOMING_3.0_PRO.md) file.
+We are developing an even more powerful mini-SwitchHosts 4.0 version.
+For details, please check [UPCOMING_4.0.md](UPCOMING_4.0.md) file.

 ## Historical Versions